The Best Places To Find Sea Turtles in Maui

 Black Rock Beach, Maui

-I was lucky enough to have Black Rock beach right in my backyard so to speak.
+The first spot was actually at my hotel, The Sheraton at Black Rock.
+I was lucky enough to have Black Rock Beach right in my backyard.
 I rented my snorkel gear for the week and dove in.
 Within minutes I spotted not 1 but 4 green sea turtles!

-As you could imagine, I felt like a kid on Christmas that just found out I got a puppy.
-I learned that the turtles were here around 7 am and 2:30 pm like clockwork munching on the algae-filled rocks.
+As you can imagine, I felt like a kid on Christmas that just found out I got a puppy.
+I learned that the turtles were here around 7 am and 2:30 pm, like clockwork munching on the algae-filled rocks.

-One downside about this place is that it’s a pretty popular place to snorkel.
+One downside, however, is that it’s a very popular place to snorkel.
 Because of this, people were huddling over the turtles, which broke my heart to see people not giving them their space to swim freely.

 Please don’t be this person.
 The great thing about Black Rock is that they have been coming here for many years, so consider these sea turtles regulars.